The Arrow of Time: Why Does Time Flow Forward?

 Published: 2004/12/26

 Have you ever wondered why time seems to flow in only one direction?
-This apparent irreversibility of time has long puzzled physicists, and in this article I will explore this mystery.
+The apparent irreversibility of time has puzzled physicists for a long time.
+In this article, I explore that mystery.

 Many-Worlds Interpretation and the Arrow of Time